Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/guide.md

 In this step you can modify Fiori Tracker configuration:
 - CatalogNamingRule - rules for catalog naming
 - CatalogsImportIsTechnicalCatalogCheckZC – activation of catalog naming convention check
-- IsProductive – sets installation of Fiori Tracke as a productive one.
+- IsProductive – sets installation of Fiori Tracker as a productive one.
 - ProductiveSystemAddress – Sets the address of your productive system
 - ProductiveSystemId – Sets the production System ID
 - SapVersion - your S/4 HANA version
 - IsSolManVersion – Sets Fiori Tracker installation as installed on Solution Manager

-You cam find detailed description of each parameter in section "[Main config file](../conf/main.mp)".
+You can find detailed description of each parameter in section "[Main config file](../conf/main.mp)".

 ![](../res/config.png)